RubensKj/alura_courses/README.md

-# alura_courses
+# Alura Study

-this repo contains all the project/folders that I created during my second focused studied on alura.
+Here is some of my study on Alura, all that I've created.